 How is my Benefit Calculated?

-The three systems administered by KPPA in Tier Two are qualified defined benefit plans for members participating prior to January 1, 2014.
+The three systems operated by KPPA are qualified defined benefit plans.
 A defined benefit plan pays benefits based on a formula.

 Formula